-With the provision of biomechanical technology, hands on investigation enhances the
+With the provision of biomechanical technology, hands on investigation enhances the understanding biomechanical principles enabling improved / more efficient performance via the manipulation of technique, clothing and / or equipment.

 An integral aspect of the course is to investigate the characteristics of the 3 Energy Systems in real world application, using GPS tacking systems and technology.
 This along with exploring the multifactorial fatigue mechanisms that impair the resynthesis of energy during performance of sport.